EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

 - See [05c Blueprint Functions Scalar Function Rewrites Demo video by Erik Darling](https://www.erikdarlingdata.com/sql-server/software-vendor-mistakes-with-sql-server-not-using-inline-table-valued-functions/?mc_cid=e0205e6bac&mc_eid=90079896ec#:~:text=In%20the%20videos%20below%2C%20I%E2%80%99m%20going%20to%20show%20you%20how%20to%20rewrite%20T%2DSQL%20Scalar%20User%20Defined%20Functions%2C%20and%20a%20really%20cool%20thing%20they%20can%20do%20on%20top%20of%20just%20replacing%20the%20bad%20kinds%20of%20functions.) to see how to rewrite T-SQL Scalar User Defined Function into a Inline Table Valued function.

 Microsoft has been removing (instead of fixing) the inlineablity of scalar functions with every cumulative update.
-If your query requires scalar functions you should ensure they are being inlined.
+If your query requires scalar functions, you should ensure they are being inlined.
 Reference: [Inlineable scalar UDFs requirements](https://docs.microsoft.com/en-us/sql/relational-databases/user-defined-functions/scalar-udf-inlining?view=sql-server-ver15#inlineable-scalar-udfs-requirements)

 **Run this query to check if your function is inlineable.
 (SQL Server 2019+ & Azure SQL Server)**